Beta Technologies Alia: Variants

-The A250 is an all-electric vertical take-off and landing aircraft that uses four top-mounted lift motors and one rear pusher motor to achieve vertical capabilities as well as wing-borne flight while in cruise.
-It is designed to charge in under an hour, and carry five passengers or cargo for up to 250 nmi, which is the basis for the model number.
+The A250 is an all-electric vertical take-off and landing gyrodyne that uses four twin boom-mounted lift rotors and one rear pusher propeller, which allow the A250 to perform quadcopter-like vertical flight and hovering, and normal wing-borne forward flight while in cruise.
+It is designed to charge in under an hour, and carry five passengers or 200 ft3 of cargo for a range up to 250 nmi, which is the basis for the model number.
 The design of the 50 ft wing was inspired by the arctic tern, a migratory bird known for its long flights.
 Its engines provide separate lift and thrust, as opposed to the tilt-rotor design of the Ava, with a planned maximum range of 250 nmi at a weight of 6000 lbs and a cruise speed of 170 mph.
 In April 2024, this design achieved a switch from vertical to normal flight.